 Misbehavior could result in the bus driver being distracted.
 Such distractions could endanger the lives of all students being transported.
-Therefore, behavior infractions will be reported to the proper authorities and parents will be notified.
+Therefore behavior infractions will be reported to the proper authorities and parents will be notified.
 The student's privilege to ride the bus may be suspended.

 Upon entering the bus, students are to be seated and remain in that seat until arrival at their destination.
 No standing or moving around in the aisle will be permitted.
 Hands, head, etc. are to be kept inside the bus at all times.
-This is extremely important safety purposes.

 Notes are required to be dated and signed by either the parent or school official if a child is to get off at a different location than their assigned one.
 No birthday parties or various groups will be allowed to ride unless the driver gives proper authorization.
-Please refrain from any toys/stuffed animals/food on the bus.